dotnet/csharpstandard/standard/expressions.md

 ### §Null-Forgiving-Expressions Null-forgiving expressions

-This operator affects the compiler's static flow analysis by setting the null state (§Null-States) of the operand to “not null” thereby suppressing warnings of possible null-value use.
+This operator affects the compiler's static flow analysis by setting the null state (§Nullabilities-And-Null-States) of the operand to “not null” thereby suppressing warnings of possible null-value use.

 ```ANTLR
 null_forgiving_expression